Introduction to the Graduate Program

 The PhD program at Rochester remains unique.
 It is the most rigorous, technical, and mathematical training program available within a department of political science anywhere in the world.
 Unlike the traditional program, which is organized as a smorgasbord of offerings, the core of the Rochester program is a focused course of training that covers all of the technical tools of contemporary political science.
 Each student specializes in one or more substantive areas, such as American or comparative politics, international relations, or political philosophy, but every one of them attains a degree of sophistication in formal theory and statistical methods that is rarely achieved by graduates of more traditional programs.

 The doctoral program requires at least four, and usually five, years of full-time study.
 For most PhD students the first year of study will be spent completing courses in the required theoretical and methodological sequences and exploring some substantive fields.
 The second year is spent on substantive concentration and research culminating with the presentation of a research paper in the beginning of year three.
 All candidates for the PhD degree will become involved in teaching during their third and fourth years.
-The PhD comprehensive examinations in three fields of concentration normally are completed by the second semester of the third year.
-A Master of Arts degree is awarded at this stage.
+The PhD comprehensive examinations in three fields of concentration are normally completed by the second semester of the third year.
+Upon passing the PhD Qualifying Exam, a Master of Arts degree is awarded.
 Writing the PhD thesis is the major task of the remainder of the program.

 Financial Support and Resources